-Working alongside other members of the Oxford Windrush Group, Fusion Arts helped support the delivery of the Oxford Windrush Festival (19th - 24th June) around Windrush Day 2021 on the 22nd June.
-The festival took the form of a week of exciting events including theatrical performances, talks, workshops, and exhibitions that were all about celebrating Oxford's Windrush community, recognising their contribution and paying respects to their hardships.
+Working alongside other members of the Oxford Windrush Group, Fusion Arts helped support the delivery of the Oxford Windrush Festival (22nd - 25th June) around Windrush Day 2022 on the 22nd June.
+The festival took the form of a week of exciting events including theatrical performances, talks, and exhibitions that were all about celebrating Oxford's Windrush community, recognising their contribution and paying respects to their hardships.

-For Oxford Windrush Festival 2021 the events were developed around the theme of belonging, a feeling that has been particularly destabilised amongst Britain's Afrikan Caribbean communities in the wake of the 2019 Windrush Scandal.
+For Oxford Windrush Festival 2022 the events were developed around the theme of Reparations.

 At Templars Square in Cowley is a pop-up exhibition with a difference!
 In 2018, ACKHI and BK.LUWO created a reconstruction of a typical West Indian front living room from the 1960s at the Museum of Oxford to mark the 70th anniversary of the docking of the SS Empire Windrush.
 This exhibition has proved extremely popular and is now in its third year of running, having moved locations to our temporary space at 58 Between Towns Road, Cowley!
 After reopening its doors following lockdown, the living room was open throughout the festival week.
 People could drop in to in to learn about the experiences of the Oxford Windrush Generation, find out what people wore on their journey to England and explore a 1960s Afrikan Caribbean living room.

 Dr Martin Glynn's talk will cover the idea of reparations from a criminal justice perspective.